Daily Newsletters

 Materials: Recycled materials

-Special features: Cushioned footbed; wide toe box; breathable materials
+Special features: Foam-powered, cushioned footbed; wide toe box; breathable materials

-Saucony is known for making some of the most comfortable running shoes, and the Triumph’s soft cushion and wide toe box make them especially fit for people with diabetes and other foot conditions.
-“These AMPA-approved shoes are formulated to have the softest footbed from Saucony, to give superior cushioning that is plush and springy with every step and minimize diabetic nerve pain associated with overpronation,” Dr. Cunha says.
-“These shoes are also wide to accommodate your forefoot comfortably by minimizing pressure that may contribute to numbness and tingling associated with diabetic neuropathy.”
-These Saucony shoes are done in an ultra-breathable material that won’t leave you feeling constricted, too.
+Saucony is known for making some of the most comfortable running shoes, and these Triumph sneakers’ soft cushion and wide toe box make them especially fit for people with diabetes and other foot conditions.
+“These shoes are formulated… to give superior cushioning that is plush and springy with every step and [to] minimize diabetic nerve pain associated with overpronation,” Dr. Cunha says. “[They] are also wide to accommodate your forefoot comfortably by minimizing pressure that may contribute to numbness and tingling associated with diabetic neuropathy.”
+The Saucony shoes are done in an ultra-breathable material that won’t leave you feeling constricted, too.

 Price upon publish date of this article: $160